Houston Texans vs. New York Jets NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Texans stats and trends

-- Houston has played 10 games, with five wins against the spread.
+- In Houston's 10 games this year, it has five wins against the spread.

-- Houston's games this year have hit the over in 40% of its opportunities (four times in 10 games with a set point total).
+- Houston's games this year have gone over the total in four out of 10 opportunities (40%).

 - The Texans put up 17.0 fewer points per game (15.0) than the Jets give up (32.0).